 The universe makes its own music.
 It entertains itself naturally by means of its own cosmic voices.
 Back home, rushing streams and pounding waterfalls provide a foundation accompanied by wind and wildlife.
 The forces of nature tell us and the Earth when something is about to happen, a prelude to its upcoming performance.

 In a far away place crashing waves of the sea tumble over one another in steady rhythm with a full moon above and the sands below creating a melancholy song of seduction against its shores.
 Steady yet gentle breezes join as embellishments which wail into the darkness.
 She answers again and again drawing back in repetition as many compositions do.
 Its just one of the many songs of the Earth in which we are blessed to treasure our short time here.
 Look around.
 Can you find any naturally occurring musical rhythms or harmonies?
 In the Rocky Mountains they say that music helps trees grow.
 Naturally occurring music is a fascination of life.
 Listen for it.
-Right: The Humpback Whale sings songs that can be heard for hundreds of miles under the sea.
+Video right: Listen to the music of the seashore, ocean breezes, and rolling waves.

 On the plains the beat of rumbling thunder is heard dancing across the heavens accompanied by the cymbal crash of lightning strikes.
 A downpour builds into a violent climax as grasses below sway with the movement of gusting winds, each in its own musical timbre.
 Natural music takes place anywhere and everywhere in an everlasting performance of symphony and song for the entertainment of God.
 No man made composition nor instruments can compete.
 Left: The Humpback Whale sings songs heard for hundreds of miles under the sea.